bjorse/bjorse.github.io/_posts/2016-01-30-elm-and-elixir-learning-resources.markdown

 I thought that I would share some resources I've used so far when learning Elm.
 I will share some links to resources on Elixir as well, because I think that you'll (like me) want to use Elm together with [Phoenix][phoenix].

-## The official documentation of Elm and FRP
+## The official documentation of Elm
 Of course, [the official documentation][official-doc] is a great place to start.
 Now, I mainly use it mainly as a resource when reading other tutorials or when coding, because it really covers everything you need to know to get started up to an advanced level.

 ## The Pragmatic Studio Elm course